thebgacademy/T2T_with_verko/README.md

 ## Prerequisites

 1. Understanding of linux command line basics
-2. Installed [BandageNG](https://github.com/asl/BandageNG/releases/tag/continuous) (available for OSX, Windows, Linux).
-3. Understanding of genome-related terminology (N50, contig, scaffold, phasing).
+2. Understanding of genome-related terminology (N50, contig, scaffold, phasing).

 >[!warning] "Please make sure you MEET THE PREREQUISITES and READ THE DESCRIPTION above"
 >